askides/aski/libs/elements/README.md

 # Elements

-A collection of UI components to build web apps.

-## Disclaimer

 Elements aim to be an easy-to-use collection of UI components for building web apps.

 The idea behind Elements is to provide a set of components that are easy to use and customize.
 The components should be simple to understand and use, and should be easy to style and extend.

-This package is currently a work in progress.
-The API is possibly subject to change.
-Use at your own risk.
+## Disclaimer

+This package is an `always-work-in-progress`, as it's used for my personal projects, so it will be improved and updated from time to time.

 ## Components Demo

 There's a demo available for the components in the Storybook, which you can run locally, or access online at [https://elements.askides.com](https://elements.askides.com).

-## Installation
+## Installation and Usage

-To install Elements, you have 2 options:
+To install Elements, there are two options available.

+### Option 1: Source Code

+This option is recommended if you want to keep the full flexibility for your components or if you want to use them in a project that doesn't use npm.

-1. Install the package from npm (not available yet):
+1. Install the package from npm:

 ```bash
 npm install @askides/elements